 <1yr: not recommended.
 Give by IV infusion over 60mins (1–6yrs) or 30mins (7–17yrs). cSSSI (1–<2yrs): 10mg/kg once every 24hrs; (2–6yrs): 9mg/kg once every 24hrs; (7–11yrs): 7mg/kg once every 24hrs; (12–17yrs): 5mg/kg once every 24hrs.
 Treat up to 14 days.
 S. aureus bacteremia (1–6yrs): 12mg/kg once every 24hrs; (7–11yrs): 9mg/kg once every 24hrs; (12–17yrs): 7mg/kg once every 24hrs.
 Treat up to 42 days.
 Renal impairment (CrCl <30mL/min): not established.

 Monitor for development of muscle pain or weakness (esp. distal extremities).
-Monitor CPK weekly (more frequently in those with concomitant statin therapy or elevated CPK); discontinue if CPK (≥5xULN) and myopathy occur, or if CPK (≥10xULN) without myopathy occurs.
+Monitor CPK weekly (more frequently in those with concomitant statin therapy or elevated CPK); discontinue if CPK (≥5×ULN) and myopathy occur, or if CPK (≥10×ULN) without myopathy occurs.
 Renal impairment: monitor renal function and CPK more frequently than once weekly.
 Discontinue immediately if eosinophilic pneumonia develops; treat with systemic steroids.
+Discontinue if tubulointerstitial nephritis or drug reaction with eosinophilia and systemic symptoms are suspected; treat appropriately.
 Monitor for neuropathy; consider discontinuation if occurs.
 Persisting or relapsing S. aureus bacteremia/endocarditis: repeat blood cultures and evaluate.
-Decreased efficacy observed in adults with moderate baseline renal impairment.
+Adults with moderate baseline renal impairment: decreased efficacy observed.
 Severe hepatic impairment.
 Pregnancy.
 Nursing mothers.

 Consider suspending agents associated with rhabdomyolysis (eg, statins).
 May cause false prolongation of PT or elevation of INR when certain recombinant thromboplastin reagents are utilized for the assay.